lmondada/dphil-thesis/content/02_quantum/02_basics.md

 The most widespread computational model in quantum computing---and arguably its simplest---is built on the qubit abstraction.
-As its name suggests, it is the quantum analogue of the classical bit i.e. a value that can take the values `0` or `1`.
+As its name suggests, it is the quantum analogue of the classical bit, i.e., a value that can take the values `0` or `1`.

-Whilst we do not want to delve to deeply into the details of the physical realisations of qubits in real world architectures, it is important to note one fundamental difference with classical systems.
+Whilst we do not want to delve too deeply into the details of the physical realisations of qubits in real-world architectures, it is important to note one fundamental difference with classical systems.
-Classical bit values (the famous `0`s and `1`s of our computers) are typically encoded using two voltages; another way of saying this is that bit values, and hence data, correspond to electrical currents on a chip.
+Classical bit values (the famous `0`s and `1`s of our computers) are typically encoded using two voltages; another way of saying this is that bit values, hence data, correspond to electrical currents on a chip.
-Gates, i.e. the lowest level of operations that can be applied to bits, then correspond to barriers that either let the electrical current flow through, or block it.
+Gates, i.e., the lowest level of operations that can be applied to bits, correspond to barriers that block or let the electrical current flow through.
-Generalising slightly, we can hence picture a classical gate as a black box with `n` input wires going into the box and `m` output wires leaving it.
+Generalising slightly, we can picture a classical gate as a black box with `n` input wires going in and `m` output wires going out.
 For any combination of on and off voltages on the input wires, the box will turn on some of the output wires.
-The important points to take away from this classical state of affairs is that we can think of input and output bits (i.e. the input and output wires) as physically distinct objects (the wires).
+The key point to take away from this classical state of affairs is that we can think of input and output bits (i.e. the input and output wires) as physically distinct objects (the wires).

-This is not the case in implementations of qubits.
+This is not the case in qubit implementations.
 Unlike their classical counterparts, quantum gates must be understood as operations that modify---or "mutate", to borrow a term from programming languages---the physical qubits themselves.